 So what are the Best Selling Gallery Wrap Sizes?

 Before we look at the most popular sizes, take a moment to look through our Cost Per Print analysis spreadsheet, which outlines the cost of producing just a single print under a variety of conditions.
-You can download that free, handy tool by clicking here.

 Next, assuming that the subject of your prints will primarily be photography (fine art prints will largely be determined by the artist and based on the original), pixel aspect ratio will be the single best tool for determining the most popular sizes to offer.